luisggpina/personal-website/_posts/2014-12-01-Unsafe_Rubah.md

 raphael:		true
 ---

+[Rubah]({{ site.url }}/rubah.html) is a Dynamic Software Updating system for Java that works on the stock Oracle HotSpot JVM, does not add any measurable overhead when running a program, and performs dynamic software updates efficiently.

-In this post explain how Rubah uses sun.misc.Unsafe to implement the optimizations that make its performance so good.
-I start by explaining what sun.misc.Unsafe is, then I describe what the object memory layout of the Oracle HotSpot JVM and how to explore it with sun.misc.Unsafe, then I discuss how Rubah does that to optimize supporting Dynamic Software Updates, and finally I propose how to make some of the operations the API exports safer in a way that is compatible with Rubah.
+In this post, I explain how Rubah uses the low-level unsafe operations available in class `sun.misc.Unsafe` (which I shall refer to as the unsafe API) to implement the optimizations that make it so efficient.
+I start by explaining what the unsafe API is and how to use it, then I describe the object memory layout of the Oracle HotSpot JVM and how to explore it with the unsafe API, then I discuss how Rubah does that to improve its performance, and finally I propose how to make some of the unsafe operations safer in a way that is compatible with Rubah.

 What is sun.misc.Unsafe?
 ========================

-The class sun.misc.Unsafe is a proprietary API that enables a Java program to escape the control of the JVM and perform potentially unsafe operations, like direct memory manipulation.
+The class `sun.misc.Unsafe` is a proprietary API that enables a Java program to escape the control of the JVM and perform potentially unsafe operations, like direct memory manipulation.
 Here is a list of interesting methods that this API has ([more documentation available